AWS Security15 min read

 Cloud LLM APIs are powerful.
 But when you work in security, you routinely handle data that should never leave your environment:

-• Terraform/CloudFormation templates -expose your entire infrastructure topology
+• Terraform and CloudFormation templates expose your entire infrastructure topology

-• Security findings -GuardDuty, Security Hub, and Inspector results reveal your vulnerabilities
+• Security findings from GuardDuty, Security Hub, and Inspector reveal your vulnerabilities

-• Incident response data -forensic artifacts, IOCs, and attack timelines
+• Incident response data includes forensic artifacts, IOCs, and attack timelines

-• Customer infrastructure -if you're a consultant, your client's data is not yours to share
+• Customer infrastructure: if you are a consultant, your client's data is not yours to share

 Local inference eliminates these concerns at the architectural level.
 There is no network boundary to cross, no third-party processor to audit, no data residency question to answer.